Homeowner and Host Tips

 Bedrooms

-While guests will often check to see what’s in the kitchen drawers and cupboards when they first arrive, the first thing they’ll look at in your listings are the bedrooms.
-So it’s important to think carefully about bedrooms not just as a place of comfort and relaxation, but also as an opportunity for some great marketing imagery.
+While guests will often check to see what’s in the kitchen drawers and cupboards when they first arrive, they will look at the bedrooms on your listings.
+So, it’s important to think carefully about bedrooms not just as a place of comfort and relaxation, but also as an opportunity for some great marketing imagery.

 Ideally, bedrooms should include: